allen-joey/ansible-patching/README.md

 # Ansible Playbook that fully automates the "manual" patching of CentOS/RHEL and Debian/Ubuntu, using all known official patches.

-Tested on CentOS 7/8/9 Stream, RHEL 7/8, Debian Ubuntu 18.04 and 20.04.
+Patches CentOS 7/8/9 Stream, RHEL 7/8/9, Debian Ubuntu 18.04 and 20.04.

 ## Installation

 ansible-playbook update-by-group.yml -v

-Optional, check for updates before running, ansible-playbook update-by-group.yml -C -vv
+Optional, check for updates before running, ansible-playbook update.yml -C -v

-ansible-playbook update-by-group.yml --list-tags

-Using tags example update RHEL8-9 only: ansible-playbook update-by-group.yml --tags=update-rhel8-9 -C -v
+Optional, run the playbook with the wrapper scripts, update if needed the --limit with your own inventory groups.

+./run-patching-playbook-check.sh Check the patches needed before applying

+./run-patching-playbook.sh

+Example inventory file included called inventory.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.